ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2022TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image shows a group of four medical professionals standing in what appears to be a clinical or hospital setting.
-Three men are wearing white lab coats and distinctive white medical caps, along with blue surgical masks.
-One of these men is gesturing with his right hand, as if explaining or presenting something.
-A woman in the group is wearing a blue protective gown over her clothes and a blue surgical mask; she is holding a clipboard and writing notes.
+The image shows a group of four medical professionals in a clinical or hospital setting.
+Three men and one woman are present, all wearing medical attire and face masks, indicating a healthcare environment and adherence to health safety protocols.

-The background features a clinical environment with equipment and storage cabinets, suggesting the photo was taken in a healthcare facility.
-There is no visible text within this image.

-This visual effectively conveys a professional medical team engaged in discussion or assessment, aligning well with themes of healthcare development and institutional progress for an annual development report.
+Layout and Key Elements:
+- On the left, a woman in a blue medical gown and mask is holding a clipboard and appears to be taking notes.
+- Next to her are three men dressed in white coats and white medical caps, also wearing face masks.
+- One man, who is in the center, is gesturing forward with his right hand, possibly explaining or pointing out something in the room.
+- The background displays typical hospital or clinical room items such as cabinets with medical supplies, beds, and partitions.
+- The environment is clean and well-lit, predominantly white with some blue elements on the beds.

+There is no text visible in the image.
+The scene overall suggests a professional discussion or inspection in a medical facility, which fits the context for an annual development report highlighting healthcare activities or evaluations.
 ```
 ![Image 1](images/2022TrustFundAnnualReports_p32_img1.png)

 **Image 2 OCR + Description:**
 ```
 **Image Description:**
-The image shows a single sheet of paper with its top right corner curled downward, revealing the underside of the page.
-The primary visible side of the paper is black, while the underside, visible due to the curled corner, is white.
-There is no text, graphics, or additional elements visible on the paper itself.
-The image appears to be a simple representation of a turned or peeling page.
+The image shows a graphic representation of a turned page or a page curl effect.
+The page is predominantly black on the visible side and white on the curled corner, giving the appearance that the top right corner of the page is being lifted or folded over.
+There is no text or other elements visible on the page itself.
+This kind of design is often used in reports or presentations to suggest content being revealed or a transition to the next section.
 ```
 ![Image 2](images/2022TrustFundAnnualReports_p32_img2.png)